hashicorp/nomad-autoscaler/docs/policy/README.md

 # Nomad Autoscaler Scaling Policies
 Nomad task groups can be configured for Autoscaling using the [scaling stanza](https://nomadproject.io/docs/job-specification/scaling/) in the job specification.
-The policy contents are opaque to Nomad, and are unique and parsed by the external autoscaler.
+The policy contents on the scaling stanza are opaque to Nomad, and are unique and parsed by the external autoscaler.

 ## General Options
  * `source` - The APM plugin that should handle the metric query.
 If omitted, this defaults to using the Nomad APM.